Universe of Star Wars: Notable planets and moons

+Tatooine

+The Hotel Sidi Driss in Matmata, southern Tunisia, was used as filming location in Star Wars Episode IV': A New Hope, for the home of Luke Skywalker (left) and the Imperial Sand Dunes in Southern California (right) was used to represent Tatooine's dune sea.

 Tatooine is a desert planet located in the Outer Rim Territories of the galaxy, orbiting a binary star system.
 It is depicted as a remote, arid world with harsh climatic conditions, limited water resources, and minimal political influence on galactic affairs.
 The planet serves as the birthplace of Anakin Skywalker and the childhood home of Luke Skywalker, thereby occupying a significant position within the overarching narrative of the saga.
-Tatooine's surface is characterized by expansive dune seas, rocky canyons, and isolated moisture farming communities that utilize atmospheric condensers to extract water.
+Tatooine's surface is characterized by expansive dune seas, rocky canyons, and isolated moisture farming communities that use atmospheric condensers to extract water.
 Major settlements include Mos Eisley, a spaceport known for its criminal underworld activity, and Mos Espa, a trade hub noted for hosting podracing events.

-Indigenous species include the nomadic Tusken Raiders and the scavenging Jawas, both of whom have adapted to the planet's extreme environment.
+Indigenous species include the nomadic Tusken Raiders, a largely primitive and xenophobic alien race, and the scavenging Jawas, a rodent-like people known for their mechanical salvaging and trading practices, both of whom have adapted to the planet's extreme environment.
+Tatooine exists largely beyond the practical reach of centralized galactic governance, with authority instead exercised through informal power structures dominated by the Hutts.
+Their control over trade and extralegal commerce has influenced patterns of migration to the planet, particularly toward established landing sites that support transient traffic.
+Harsh climatic conditions and limited resources have constrained permanent habitation, and repeated settlement initiatives have produced a low-density population distribution characterized by widely separated communities and minimal territorial integration.

 The landscape George Lucas chose to depict in Tatooine scenes was largely based on real-world geographical features.
-Southern Tunisia’s semi-arid and desert climate provided a suitable environment for filming, representing the planet’s harsh conditions.
-Several key scenes involving Luke Skywalker and Darth Vader’s early lives were shot in this region, and the film sets have since become notable cultural landmarks in Tunisia.
+Southern Tunisia’s semi-arid and desert climate provided a suitable environment for filming, representing the planet's harsh conditions.
+Several key scenes involving Luke Skywalker and Darth Vader's early lives were shot in this region, and the film sets have since become notable cultural landmarks in Tunisia.
 Tunisia is also the namesake of the planet Tatooine.
-Although George Lucas initially intended to name the planet Utapau, he changed it during the filming of Episode IV upon realizing the name was similar to that of a female character in Star Trek.
+Although Lucas initially intended to name the planet Utapau, he changed it during the filming of Star Wars (1977) (Note: Later retitled Star Wars: Episode IV – A New Hope) upon realizing the name was similar to that of a female character in Star Trek.
 The planet was subsequently named after the Tunisian city of Tataouine, which served as a base for Lucas and his crew during production.
 George Lucas used three Tunisian ksour—fortified Berber granaries—in and around the city of Tataouine to represent the slave quarters featured in the Star Wars prequel films.
 These included Ksar Hadada, Ksar Ouled Soltane, and the ksar of Medenine.